 Poland in January: tips for making the most of your winter in Poland

 January is the coldest month in Poland.
 The average temperature in January in Poland is -1,5°C / 30,2°F. The average rainfall level in Poland in January is 37 mm.
 The Polish name for January – styczeń – comes from the word stykać meaning to connect old and new year.
-Sunset on January 1: 3.33 pm, January 31: 4.20 pm.
+The day keeps getting longer – sunset on January 1: 3.33 pm, January 31: 4.20 pm.

 Winter in Poland is cold and usually snowy.
 To stay cozy in cold weather in Poland, you will need a hat, coat, scarf, gloves, and winter boots.
 The weather during the winter in Poland differs.
 Usually, the temperature is around freezing or a few degrees below, but it happens that the temperature drops below -20 °C (-4 °F).
 Recent years have seen an increase in average winter temperatures compared to previous years.
 Trends also indicate that we can start getting used to relatively warmer December in Poland and winter shifting for the period from January to March.